abbott567/blog/src/pages/work/portfolio/design-patterns-dwp/post.md

 There was no [DWP Design System](https://design-system.dwp.gov.uk) or [GOV.UK Design System](https://design-system.service.gov.uk) at the time.
 The terminology was not as widespread as it is now, so designers often struggled to understand the difference between a pattern and a component.

 [GOV.UK Elements](https://govuk-elements.herokuapp.com) *did* exist.
 But it was just a collection of HTML Elements, not consumable components or patterns.
-There was no patterns listed anywhere at the time for internal systems.
+There were no patterns listed anywhere at the time for internal systems.

 ![A screenshot of the landing page of GOV.UK Elements.](/images/work/design-patterns-govuk-elements.jpg)

 ## Task

 Consolidate existing designs and prevent design silos forming again in future.

-Build a library of re-usable design elements that would help designers working on internal systems in DWP, and build a strong community where designers are open to showing their work regularly and collaborating with others.
+Build a library of re-usable design elements that help designers working on internal systems in DWP.

+Build a strong community where designers are open to showing their work regularly and collaborating with others.

 ## Action